 The Effects of Exposure to Carbon Monoxide

-Many individuals suffering CO poisoning experience initial symptoms that tend to be minor in nature.
+Many individuals suffering from carbon monoxide poisoning experience initial symptoms that tend to be minor.
 However, the exposure may have caused significant health complications and long-term consequences.
 As an example, many victims of CO poisoning suffer neurological issues, cognitive and language challenges, and problems associated with movement disorders.
-Other significant life-threatening injuries include memory loss, seizures and coma.
+Other significant life-threatening injuries include memory loss, seizures, and coma.

 The most common lingering dangerous side effects of exposure to carbon monoxide can produce significant medical issues including: